jorgecarleitao/pyglet-gui/docs/viewer.rst

     .. method:: unload_graphics

-        Method used to unload graphics loaded in :meth:`load`.
+        Method used to unload graphics loaded in :meth:`load_graphics`.

         Example::

+            # _button is a loaded graphic element.
             self._button.unload()

     Most of the times, load and unload are called consecutively: when the viewer wants to change its appearance,